SatoshiSea/RenderLoop-Massive-Video-Creator/README.md

 # RenderLoop - Mass Video Generation for Lofi and Beyond

 RenderLoop is a tool for generating large quantities of videos, specializing in lofi content.
-It automates the process of creating videos, making it easy to produce high-quality content at scale.
+It leverages the Suno API for high-quality audio and the Dezgo API for access to a vast library of images.
+Automating the video creation process, RenderLoop makes it easy to produce high-quality content at scale.
+With RenderLoop, you can generate customized and engaging videos for your content needs, saving time and effort in the process.

 Al ejecutar el comando por primera vez te va a crear las carpetas necesarias para poder crear videos con el script